DFKI-SignLanguage/VideoProcessingTools/README.md

 ==>
 <img src="Docs/Pics/video-facedata.png" width="30%" alt="Face Data Overlay.
 Blue dots: MediaPipe landmarks.
 Red dots: normalized landmarks">

+For a reference about the landmark ID and its location on the face, please see the official MediaPipe docs [Here](https://raw.githubusercontent.com/google/mediapipe/master/mediapipe/modules/face_geometry/data/canonical_face_model_uv_visualization.png).

 This scripts is able to give an estimation of the transformation of the face with respect to a reference _normalized_ position where:

 * the nose tip is at the center of the screen;